Osmington shooting

 The Osmington shooting was a familicide in Osmington, Western Australia, on 11 May 2018, in which Peter Miles, a 61-year-old retired high school farm manager, shot dead his wife, daughter, and four grandchildren, before calling police and then committing suicide.
-It was the worst shooting incident in Australia since the Port Arthur massacre of 1996.
+It was the worst mass shooting in Australia since the 1996 Port Arthur massacre, until the 2025 Bondi Beach shooting.

 Background

 Peter Miles worked in the farm school at Margaret River Senior High School for twenty years.
 In 2015, he and his wife Cynda moved from the Margaret River townsite to a 12 ha hobby farm in Osmington.
 Miles' daughter, Katrina, and her four children (Tay, 13; Rylan, 12; Arye, 10 and Kayden, 8) moved onto the property following the breakdown of her marriage, living in a renovated shed.
 Katrina believed the children were on the autism spectrum, and they were withdrawn from the local school in order to be home-schooled.

 According to Aaron Cockman, Katrina's estranged husband and father to the four children, the Miles family had a history of violence, mental illness and dysfunctional relationships.
 Peter was "estranged from his own mother and his father had tried to kill him".
 His son, Katrina's brother, burned down a shed during a family dispute and later committed suicide.
 Katrina had also "once threatened to kill herself and the children by driving into a tree".
 Cockman stated that Peter paid an estimated $100,000 of his daughter's legal fees relating to their separation, and that Peter and Cynda had prevented him from seeing his children for six months prior to the shootings.